kiana-S/numidr/docs/Operations.md

              [7, 8]]
 ```

-Stacking is similar to concatenation, but slightly different.
+Stacking (`stack`) is similar to concatenation, but slightly different.
 Stacking combines arrays with the exact same shape into a single array that is one rank higher.
 For example, vectors can be stacked along the row axis to obtain a matrix whose rows are the original vectors.

 ```idris
 stack 0 [vector [1, 2], vector [3, 4]]